martinlackner/abcvoting/README.md

 ## Python implementations of approval-based multi-winner rules

 Approval-based multi-winner rules are voting methods for selecting a committee, i.e., a fixed-size subset of candidates.
-We recommend the suvey by Faliszewski, Skowron, Slinko, and Talmon [1] as an introduction to this topic and for further reference.
+We recommend the suvey by Faliszewski et al. [1] as an introduction to this topic and for further reference.
 The following approval-based multi-winner rules are implemented:

 * Approval Voting (AV)